 Here is a sample photo of the underside of standard aluminum hull houseboat construction.

-In addition to the framing support underneath, the sides of most houseboat swim platforms form upper and lower gussets as part of the hull as shown in the inset below.
+In addition to the framing support underneath, the sides of most houseboat swim platforms form upper and lower "triangular gussets" as part of the hull as shown in the inset below.
 Gussets add significant strength.
 The main picture below is of a swim deck with no upper or lower side gusset supports.
 So they added one chain-gusset and mounted the PWC Rail Frame next to it.
 The chain is bolted down through the main deck floor and the other end goes around the back edge of the swim platform and bolts to the frame underneath.
 This is inexpensive and very easy to do with a drill and simple hand tools.
-No welding or fabricating of angle structures is required as discussed in more detail below.
+No welding or fabricating of angle structures is required as discussed in more detail further down this page.

 We will gladly offer our observations, but ultimately, it is your responsibility to determine whether or not your swim platform will support the force that will result from using our PWC Rails.